Inside the Chamula Church: What to Know Before You Go

 Published Jul 3, 2026 · updated Jul 3, 2026

-The Templo de San Juan Bautista in San Juan Chamula is not a museum and not a regular Catholic church.
-It’s active Tzotzil ritual space, and the rules aren’t suggestions.
-Here’s the honest version so you can visit without becoming the story people tell about disrespectful tourists.
+The Templo de San Juan Bautista in San Juan Chamula, about 10 km uphill from San Cristobal de las Casas in the highlands of Chiapas, is not a museum and not a regular Catholic church.
+It is living Tzotzil Maya ritual space, run by traditionalist community authorities rather than the diocese, and the rules are not suggestions.
+Here is the honest version so you can walk in, be moved by it, and walk out without becoming the story locals tell about disrespectful tourists.

 The no-photo rule is absolute

-No photos inside the church.
+No photographs inside the church.
 None.
-Not discreet ones, not from the hip, not “just the ceiling.”
-People here believe a photograph can capture part of the soul, and they take it seriously enough that phones have been confiscated and visitors escorted out.
-There are also stories, some exaggerated, of far worse.
-Don’t test it.
-Put your phone away before you reach the door and leave it away.
+Not discreet ones, not shot from the hip, not “just the ceiling,” not with your phone flat against your chest.
+Chamulans believe a photograph can capture part of a person’s soul, and they enforce it seriously: phones get confiscated, visitors get walked out, and cameras have been broken.
+There are darker stories too, some of them exaggerated in the retelling, but the point stands.
+Do not test it.
+Put your phone fully away before you reach the door, and leave it away until you are back in the plaza.

-You buy a ticket, and a guide is worth it
+You buy a ticket, and a guide earns its keep

 What a friend who lives here would tell you